GeneStat/Literature-Review/README.md

 ## Paper List

 Here goes a continuous updating paper list.
 We select at least ten papers to study every month.
+Unless it is crucial and necessary, only open access papers are selected and added to this list.
 Suggestion reasons and related comments are provided following each paper.

 ### November 2021